TimCares/MasterThesis/docs/thesis/experiments/memory_bank_vs_ddp.typ

 - this is still not enought to prevent OOM errors, and we identify a further optimization
 - usually, forward pass of momentum encoder is done after the forward pass of the model that is trained
-- that means that during the forward pass of the momentum encoder, where GPU memory is required to store the activations, gradients and activations of the actual model are also stored on the GPU
+- this approach is used in MoCo @moco and ALBEF @albef
-- this approach, using in MoCo @moco and ALBEF @albef, is illustrated left in @me_forward_comparison
+- that means that during the forward pass of the momentum encoder, where GPU memory is required to store the results, all activations of the actual model are also stored on the GPU, as they are needed for the backward pass later
 - because we did not encoder OOM errors before using the momentum encoder, and we observed that the GPU memory in previous experiments was almost fully utilized, even without a momentum encoder, we suspect that the forward pass of the momentum encoder is the reason

 - we therefore perform the forward pass of the momentum encoder before any work is done in one step of the training loop